birdandhike.com logo

 Climbing onto the low hills, hikers following the dirt road will arrive atop the mud cliffs (Wpt.
 05) with nice 360-degree views, including a view across the first gray-gravel valley to the trailhead.

-Continuing west following the old road, hikers eventually encounter a well used gully (Wpt.
-06) on the left that cuts down through the cliffs and leads directly back towards the trailhead (Wpt.
+Continuing west following the old road, hikers eventually encounter a well-used gully (Wpt.
+06) on the left that cuts down through the cliffs and runs directly back towards the trailhead (Wpt.
 01).

 While walking down the gully, look carefully at the eroded mud hills.
 There are lots of trace fossils here.
 In this case, the trace fossils are limestone casts made of animal burrows (think of big worm holes) or perhaps holes left when plant roots died and rotted away.
 But remember, no collecting in the National Monument.